alanchrt/dotfiles-old/README.md

 ## Overview

-This is a complete configuration for development using git, vim, tmux, and i3.
+This is a complete development configuration using git, vim, tmux, and i3.
 It should be installable in any *nix bash system, though the software tools themselves will need to be installed by your system's package manager.

 ## Install